JochCool/entrapment-bot/README.md

 # entrapment-bot
-A Discord Bot that is created for JochCool's Discord Server.
+This is a Discord Bot that is created for JochCool's Discord Server.